fuse-box/fuse-box/docs/quantum.md

 # Quantum

 FuseBox Quantum is an extension on top of FuseBox that creates highly optimized bundles.
-QuantumAPI is extremely small, around (~200bytes) and extremely performant.
+QuantumAPI is extremely small, around (~200bytes) and very performant.

 ## Features